-Climate change is affecting us all.
-Extreme weather events are becoming more frequent and intense, sea levels are rising and many species are being driven to extinction.
-The good news is, we are not alone!
-People, communities, cities, businesses, schools, faith groups and other organizations are taking action to help fight climate change.
+Climate change is affecting everyone everywhere.
+Extreme weather events are more frequent and intense, sea levels are rising and many species are being driven to extinction.
+The good news is, you are not alone!
+People, communities, cities, businesses, schools, faith groups and organizations are taking action to help fight climate change.
 What changes will you make?
-Here are ten things you can do about climate change.
-Choose just one to start with.
+Here are the top 10 things you can do about climate change.
+Choose just one to start.

 1. Urge government to take bold, ambitious climate action now

-Top climate scientists issued a “code red for humanity” recently, warning that this is our last chance to implement the transformational changes necessary to keep warming below 1.5 C and avoid the most dangerous impacts of climate chaos.
+In 2021, top climate scientists issued a “code red for humanity,” warning that this is our last chance to implement the transformational changes necessary to keep warming below 1.5 C and avoid the most dangerous impacts of climate chaos.

-Canada’s climate targets are still critically insufficient to do our fair share on the global scale and we are the only G7 country whose emissions have increased since the Paris Agreement was signed.
+Canada’s climate targets are still critically insufficient to do our fair share on the global scale.
+We’re the only G7 country whose emissions have increased since the Paris Agreement was signed.

 The climate crisis won’t wait.
 Join us in calling on all federal parties to cooperate and get Canada to act on climate change with the ambition and urgency this crisis demands.

 Canada is the top per-capita energy consumer in the world!
-By becoming more energy-efficient, you not only pollute less but save money too.
+By becoming more energy-efficient, you pollute less and save money.

 Consider making some or all of these small changes.
-Together, they can really add up.
+Together, they really add up.

-- A house with a furnace is like a car that idles all day.
-Swap your furnace for a heat pump, which works by extracting heat from one location and transferring it to another
+• A house with a furnace is like a car that idles all day.
+Reduce or eliminate fossil fuels from your home by swapping your furnace for a heat pump.

-- Swap your gas stove for an electric stove, which will also lower indoor air pollution
+• Swap your gas stove for an induction stove, which will also lower indoor air pollution.

-- Wash clothes in cold water.
-Hang-dry your clothes when you can and use dryer balls when you can’t
+• Wash clothes in cold water.
+Hang your clothes to dry when you can and use wool dryer balls to shrink drying time when you can’t

-- Winterize your home to prevent heat from escaping and try to keep it cool in the summer without an air conditioner
+• Repair improperly sealed doors and windows and upgrade your insulation.
+Winterize your home to prevent heat from escaping.
+Try to keep it cool in the summerwithout an air conditioner.

-- Get a home or workplace energy audit to identify where you can make the most energy-saving gains
+• Get a home or workplace energy audit to identify where you can save the most.

 3. Green your commute